elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

   See [the complete migration guide for all details](migration/v0.8.x-v0.9.x/upgrade-apps.md)
 - A few applications require additional steps.
   See [the complete migration guide for all details](migration/v0.8.x-v0.9.x/upgrade-apps.md)
+- With the removal of `scripts/post-infra-common.sh` you'll now have to, if enabled, manually set the address to the nfs server in `nfsProvisioner.server`

 ### Added